npryce/worktorule/README.md

 Quick Start
 -----------

-Let's say you have a failing acceptance test.
+Let's say you have written a failing acceptance test for a new feature:

 ~~~~~~~~~~~~~~~~~~~~~java
 public class ExampleAcceptanceTest {